Get 50% Discount Offer 26 Days

 create directories within directories.
 Use the -p option to accomplish this

-This command creates a parent_directory and a child_directory inside it.
-If parent_directory already exists, the command will not throw an error; instead, it will just create child_directory.
+This command creates a parent directory and a child directory inside it.
+If the parent directory already exists, the command won’t throw an error but will create a child directory.

 4. Creating Directories with Specific Permissions

-While creating directories, you may want to define specific permissions right away.
+While creating directories, you should define specific permissions right away.
 Use the -m option followed by the desired permission set:

 mkdir -m 755 my_secure_directory